maple-underscore/arrastools/README.md

 - Ensure Tesseract is in your system PATH

 ### Coordinate/Scaling Issues

+> [!TIP]
+> Follow these steps to fix coordinate-related issues:
-1. Use `arrasbot.py` command `dbgmon` to list monitor properties
+> 1. Use `arrasbot.py` command `dbgmon` to list monitor properties
-2. Use `probe` command to check pixel colors at cursor position
+> 2. Use `probe` command to check pixel colors at cursor position
-3. Adjust `SCALE` variable (2 for HiDPI, 1 for standard)
+> 3. Adjust `SCALE` variable (2 for HiDPI, 1 for standard)
-4. Re-map coordinates for your resolution
+> 4. Re-map coordinates for your resolution

 ### Dependency Issues
 - Ensure Tesseract OCR is installed system-wide
 - Use virtual environment to isolate Python packages
 - Check pynput documentation for platform-specific issues

+> [!CAUTION]
+> If you encounter `ModuleNotFoundError`, ensure your virtual environment is activated and dependencies are installed.

 ## Development

+> [!NOTE]
-See [.github/copilot-instructions.md](.github/copilot-instructions.md) for detailed development guidelines, conventions, and architecture notes.
+> See [.github/copilot-instructions.md](.github/copilot-instructions.md) for detailed development guidelines, conventions, and architecture notes.

+> [!TIP]
+> **For contributors**: All functions now have type annotations for better IDE support and type checking with Mypy.

 ## License